Translate

 INT.
 PUB – DAY

-Sara and Chris are sitting at a table, holding hands, gazing into each other’s eyes, nuzzling, and chatting.
+SARA and CHRIS are sitting at a table, holding hands, gazing into each other’s eyes, nuzzling, and chatting.
 They are clearly a romantic couple.

-Mike walks in.
+MIKE walks in.
 Sara is overjoyed and gets up and runs to him; she throws her arms around him and kisses him.
-They both return to the table, arm-in-arm and smiling joyously.
+They both return to the table, arm in arm and smiling joyously.

 MIKE: (excited) Hi Chris, we have some very exciting news!